-The Drafting Committee proposes that Rule 803(14) be amended as indicated to conform the rule to the recommendation of the Task Force on Electronic Evidence, Subcommittee on Electronic Commerce, Committee on Law of Commerce in Cyberspace, Section on Business Law of the American Bar Association.
-See Reporter's Notes to Uniform Rule 101, supra.
+It is proposed that Rule 803(9) be amended to delete the words "or data compilations, in any form" to conform the rule to the recommendation of the Task Force on Electronic Evidence, Subcommittee on Electronic Commerce, Committee on Law of Commerce in Cyberspace, Section on Business Law of the American Bar Association.
+See Reporter's Note to Uniform Rules 106, supra and 1001, infra.